laszewsk/mlcommons/benchmarks/earthquake/submit-v1/README.md

 #### Configure Hyperparameters

 Make a copy of the [config.yaml.tmpl](./config.yaml.tmpl) and name it as `config.yaml`.
-This file has defaults for the simplist model generation as written.
+This file has defaults for a simple model parameter specification.
 See the inline comments that explain the purpose of each parameter and for how you can configure them.

 Take note of the configurations you set for: